The best photo editing software for Macs in 2023

 Some photo editing software is much simpler to use than others.
 Apps like Apple Photos and Photoshop Elements are very beginner-friendly and are easier to use.
 Others, however, have seemingly limitless tools and controls that may take a higher experience level to utilize fully.

 If you are a beginner and want to dive right in with no fuss, choosing a simple editing software geared towards beginners will be your best bet.
 However, if you want to learn and improve and have a program to grow into, going with something more advanced will be beneficial.
-Just because a program can be a bit convoluted to use doesn’t mean that beginners can’t use it, but they should be prepared for a learning curve.
+Just because a program can be a bit convoluted to use doesn’t mean that beginners can’t use it, but they should be prepared for a steep learning curve.
 Eventually, the programs can become second nature and understanding what they can do can actually guide how you shoot out in the world.

 Library management